184.108.40.206. Formal Hearing Process

 - Social Probation, which may include restriction from particular buildings, areas of campus, and/or University activities.

 - Educational requirements focused on substance use, anger management or other issues.

 - Academic restriction, which may limit registration time or course selection.

 - Suspension from the University with possible re-enrollment requirements or restrictions.

-- Both the respondent and the complainant may appeal the hearing panel’s decision.
-An appeal must be made in writing within five business days of receipt of the hearing panel’s decision letter.
+- Both the respondent and the complainant may appeal the decision.
+An appeal must be made in writing within five business days of receipt of the decision letter.

-- The hearing coordinator will notify the complainant and/or the respondent if either party submits an appeal, and provide them with a copy of the appeal.
+- The hearing coordinator will notify the complainant and/or the respondent if either party submits an appeal, and provide them with a copy of the appeal to be reviewed on campus.
+If either party is unable to come to campus, the hearing coordinator in conjunction with the advocate, will coordinate a remote review of the appeal.
 The complainant and/or respondent will then have five business days to prepare and submit a written response to the appeal, if they choose to do so.